The Secret Behind My Bulletproof Resilience In Crisis Support

 Find people who are trustworthy, compassionate, respectful and self aware and ask for their input.

-I know, I said we’d get into mindset and I start with a blunt direction.
+I know, I said we’d get into a mindset and I start with a blunt direction.

 Just trust me!

-Whether that’s your supervisors at the organisation you’re volunteering or working with, whether it’s your colleagues during group supervision where you have a clinical supervisor trained to help keep you from trauma dumping, whether it’s someone closer who you know can hold space while you unpack things – like a therapist or really trustworthy friend.
+Whether that’s your supervisors at the organisation you’re volunteering or working with, whether it’s your colleagues during group supervision where you have a clinical supervisor trained to help keep you from trauma dumping, whether it’s someone closer who you know can listen well while you unpack things – like a therapist or really trustworthy friend.

 Did you know highways and overpasses actually tilt around corners based on principles of physics so your car’s weight and momentum help push into the ground to keep it there?
 A few degrees difference and that can cause accidents as momentum will lift one side off the ground.